-Hendry Ranch has been owned by the Hendry family since 1939; this is historical as far as Napa vineyard families are concerned but then consider that there has been a vineyard on site since 1859 – planted by winemakers Frederick and John Sigris.
+Hendry Ranch has been owned by the Hendry family since 1939; this is historical as far as Napa vineyard families are concerned but then consider that there has been a vineyard on site since 1859 – planted by winemakers and brothers Frederick and John Sigrist.
 This site is one of Napa Valley’s earlier commercial vineyards (considering George Yount planted the first ever vineyards in the Napa Valley in the winter of 1838/1839).
 The property has a fascinating viticultural history and in the ensuing years became one of Napa’s largest vineyard plantings (and later home to the Sigrist Bros Winery).
 In the early 1880s this property was owned by John Buhman (long time family whose heirs still reside in the valley: reference Buhman Estate Vineyards) and fellow German, George Barth.

-George W. Hendry was an agronomy professor and taught at both the University of California Berkely and at Davis.
+Fast forward decades; George W. Hendry was an agronomy professor and taught at both the University of California Berkeley and at Davis.
 He was a man of many talents and interests including agriculture, photography, travel and history.
 He traveled the world in the 1920’s studying and then documenting numerous agricultural practices.
-Later he studied the plant materials embedded in old California Spanish style adobe buildings – documenting early varietals of wheat and wheat pests in California.
+Later he studied the plant materials embedded in adobe bricks in old California Spanish style buildings – documenting early varieties of wheat and wheat pests in California.

-George W and his wife Margaret purchased the old Sigris property in 1939 – at that time a 6 acre section of the property was still planted to Zinfandel vines dating back to 1900.
+George W and his wife Margaret purchased the old Sigrist property in 1939 – at that time a 6 acre section of the property was still planted to Zinfandel vines dating back to 1900.
 Unfortunately George died in 1944 unexpectedly of a heart attack leaving Margaret (died 1991) to raise their two sons, George and Andrew and simultaneously continue to oversee the ranch (grapes were being sold to the Christian Brothers Winery).
 George went on to earn his undergraduate and master degrees from U.C.
 Berkeley and eventually become one of the world’s leading designers of cyclotrons (often used in hospitals to treat cancer).
 Despite his time commitments in designing and working with cyclotrons, George has also been very involved with the ranch all his life and made the early decision to pull out the remaining fruit trees and began planting grapes.
 The first vintage of Hendry Family wines was from 1992.

-George’s seminar, or should we say, seminal tour and tasting is among the longest and most informative of any Napa tour we’ve taken; this is one of the wineries in the Napa Valley where we take friends and family.
+George’s seminar, or should we say, seminal tour and tasting is among the longest and most informative of any Napa Valley winery tour we’ve taken; this is one of the wineries in the Napa Valley where we take friends and family.
 We have been here a number of times; if your tour is with George, allow at least 2.5 to 3.5 hours (our record time so far with a George led tour was slightly over 3.5 hours).
 His lengthy tours are what we call “appointment breakers” so if you have an appointment following your tour at Hendry be sure it is scheduled far enough out.
 Several tours are given per day – the tour you want to take is with George, most days at 10am.

-The tours are typically limited to no more than 8 people.
-Much of George’s tour takes place in the actual vineyards and includes a lot of viticulture information you won’t pick up from other wine tours.
+Tours are typically limited to no more than 8 people.
+Much of George’s tour takes place in the actual vineyards and includes plenty of viticulture information you won’t pick up from other wine tours.
 You will refreshingly see the “other side of Napa” from a farming perspective.

-Hendry’s vineyards are located just north of the Carneros border; the property has several different soil types and micro climates.
+Hendry Vineyard is located just north of the Carneros district; their property has several different soil types and micro climates.
 As a result all parts of their vineyards are block designated based on these characteristics.
 This allows Hendry to really micromanage their wines and produce the type of wine best suited to the block’s specific characteristics.
 There are 203 acres on site, of which 117 are planted.
-The vineyards are then separated into 49 unique blocks, each of which is managed and controlled separately both in the vineyard and in the winery.
+The vineyards are then organized into 49 unique blocks, each of which is managed and controlled separately both in the vineyard and in the winery.

-After the vineyard explanations you will make your way through their state of the art 22,000 square foot gravity flow winery is state of the art.
+Their 22,000 square foot gravity flow winery is state of the art.
 An intriguing part of the winery design involves the second floor.
 The second floor wraps around openings of the tops of the steel tanks.
-The tanks are built right into the design of the winery – rather than having climb ladders to get to the top of the tanks or needing catwalks.
+The tanks are built right into the design of the winery – eliminating the need to climb ladders to get to the top of the tanks or needing catwalks.
 They also have their own bottling line which makes it very convenient for bottling both their own wines as well as the several custom crush clients on site.

 George has conducted tests on his older Chardonnay’s that were bottled with corks.
 He noticed varying degrees of oxidation between each of the wines and also how the flavors were affected.
 These wines in other words did not age consistently.
 He also conducted blind tasting tests on some of his wine club members between screw capped wines and wines that were bottled with corks (same wine, same vintages).
 Finding that most people chose the screw capped versions and based on his studies of older chardonnays, he now bottles his lighter white wines, the Chardonnays and some of his lighter reds with screw caps.
 He has noticed how screw caps keep the wine fresher, preserve the “fruitiness and extend the shelf life.

-George grows Albariño, a Spanish varietal very uncommon to the Napa Valley (only several producers make wine from this varietal in the area).
-This is a varietal that grows in the cooler coastal regions of South West Spain and the cooler southern part of Napa makes an ideal area to grow this grape.
+George grows Albariño, a Spanish variety very uncommon to the Napa Valley (only several producers make wine from this variety in the area).
+This is a variety that grows in the cooler coastal regions of southwest Spain and the cooler southern part of Napa makes an ideal area to grow this grape.
 This is a lighter styled wine that is fairly high in acid.
-Notes of citrus blossom and pomelo are found on the palate; this wine will pair well with a variety of seafood’s especially shellfish.
+The palate typically shows notes citrus blossom and pomelo; this wine will pair well with a variety of seafood’s especially shellfish.
 George also uses this wine to make salad dressing (ingredients: Albariño wine, olive oil and a touch of lemon).

-We do not normally drink a lot of Pinot Noir but George’s Pinot is quite appealing.
-With Pinot Noir he subscribes to the “less is more” theory in that this wine shows less intensity but rather displays a broader range of flavor or as he says, “I strive to make a Pinot Noir that is complex rather than macho”!
+We do not normally drink a lot of Pinot Noir but George’s Pinot Noir is quite appealing.
+With this variety he subscribes to the “less is more” theory in that this wine shows less intensity but rather displays a broader range of flavor or as he says, “I strive to make a Pinot Noir that is complex rather than macho”!
 This wine was fermented using wild yeast.
-The 2006 has an elegant nose with notes of slightly baked cherry and baking spices.
+The 2006 Hendry Pinot Noir has an elegant nose with notes of slightly baked cherry and baking spices.
 This is a very well balanced wine with a long finish.

 A number of the wines are labeled with a specific block number and include fruit from just that particular block.
-With 11 varietals planted on site Hendry makes a variety of wines.
+With 11 varieties planted on site Hendry makes a diversity of wines.
 Other standouts include their Primitivo, several Zinfandels and clones from bottled with their respective source block names, a Bordeaux blend and their “biggest wine”, the Cabernet Sauvignon.
 All their wines are *extremely* reasonably priced for Napa standards.